Healthcare in South Africa: Healthcare provision in the post-war period

-National health insurance
+National Health Insurance

 The current government is working to establish a national health insurance (NHI) system out of concerns for discrepancies within the national health care system, such as unequal access to healthcare amongst different socio-economic groups.
 Although the details and outline of the proposal have yet to be released, it seeks to find ways to make health care more available to those who currently cannot afford it or whose situation prevents them from attaining the services they need.
 There is a discrepancy between money spent in the private sector which serves the wealthy (about US$1500 per head per year) and that spent in the public sector (about US$150 per head per year) which serves about 84% of the population.
 About 16% of the population have private health insurance.
 The total public funding for healthcare in 2019 was R222.6 billion (broken down to R98.2bn for District Health Services, R43.1bn for Central hospital services, R36.7bn for Provincial hospital services, R35.6bn for other health services and R8.8bn for facilities management & maintenance).
 The NHI scheme is expected to require expenditure of about R336 billion.

 The NHI is speculated to propose that there be a single National Health Insurance Fund (NHIF) for health insurance.
 This fund is expected to draw its revenue from general taxes and some sort of health insurance contribution.
 The proposed fund is supposed to work as a way to purchase and provide health care to all South African residents without detracting from other social services.
 Those receiving health care from both the public and private sectors will be mandated to contribute through taxes to the NHIF.
 The ANC hopes that the NHI plan will work to pay for health care costs for those who cannot pay for it themselves.

 There are those who doubt the NHI and oppose its fundamental techniques.
 For example, many believe that the NHI will put a burden on the upper class to pay for all lower class health care.
 Currently, the vast majority of health care funds comes from individual contributions coming from upper class patients paying directly for health care in the private sector.
 The NHI proposes that health care fund revenues be shifted from these individual contributions to a general tax revenue.
 Because the NHI aims to provide free health care to all South Africans, the new system is expected to bring an end to the financial burden facing public sector patients.
+Will there still be a need for companies like this?